tristanlukens/dotfiles/README.md

 - make README more verbose
 - set up nvim for go and c(++)

 ### long-term todos
-- move to a tiling wm (chunkwm, amethyst or even hammerspoon/mjolnir and make it myself (or extend rectangle!)) and configure it
+- move to amethyst or create some kind of wm myself. another option is making shortcuts (skhd?) or scripts (applescript? lua?) to manage windows

 :octocat: